davidjohnbaker1/davidjohnbaker/content/posts/2022-03-23-habit-tracking-success/index.md

 But the thing is, most days I want to keep going once I actually am in front of the piano.
 Sometimes it's just ten minutes, but often I will just keep on going much longer than that.

-And some of this list have been langishing, such as playing piano or lifting weights regularly.
+And some of this list have been languishing, such as playing piano or lifting weights regularly.
-But that's O.
+But that's OK.
 Sometimes I don't have access to a place where I can make a lot of noise or am around weights I can lift.
 But the point of seeing it with the other habits is that it links back to GTD of meeting it first and knowing you will make it a priority when you can and you want to, not it just flashing in your mind when you need to find more things to beat yourself up about.